igordejanovic/parglare/docs/conflicts.md

     reduce by production(s) '1: E = E + E'.

-Tell us that when the parser saw addition — the dot in the above productions represents all possible positions of the parser in the input stream — and there is `+` ahead, it doesn't know shoud it reduce the addition or shift the `+` token.
+Tell us that when the parser saw addition — the dot in the above productions represents all possible positions of the parser in the input stream in this state — and there is `+` ahead, it doesn't know should it reduce the addition or shift the `+` token.

 This means that if we have an expression: `1 + 2 + 3` should we calculate it as `(1 + 2) + 3` or as `1 + (2 + 3)`.
 Of course, the result in this case would be
-the same, but imagine what would happen if we had substration operation instead of addition.
+the same, but imagine what would happen if we had subtraction operation instead of addition.
 In arithmetic, this is defined by association which says that addition if left associative, thus the operation is executed from left to right.